ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

    _Note: An **active low** signal (one which is designed to be "on" when it is **logic low**), like **1/Q** and **1/CLR**, can be represented in a diagram with its non-negated name, that is, **Q** and **CLR** in this case, and a circle ° outside the box at the terminal pin, as it is done in this diagram.
 The circle comes from the shortened representation of an **inverter** (skim the Wikipedia article on [inverter logic gate](https://en.wikipedia.org/wiki/Inverter_(logic_gate))).
 This notation is equivalent to the bar (forward slash in our case) over the name._
    3. Remember when our D-type flip-flop changes state and trace the signals through the circuit, as shown on the following diagram:
    ![alt text](images/timing-diagram.jpg "Timing diagram of a digital circuit")
-   4. Complete the full timing diagram for one full cycle to prove that this is a mod-8 counter. _How are you going to read off the numbers from the diagram?_
+   4. Complete the full timing diagram for one full cycle to prove that this is a mod-8 counter.
+   5. Remember what the bit patterns of the binary numbers [0<sub>10</sub>, 7<sub>10</sub>] are and answer the question _how you are going to read off the numbers from the diagram_.

 #### 6.2 Apply

 1. Using two 74LS74 chips, build a 3-bit modulus counter from 3 of the D-type flip-flops. _Don't forget to place the chips with notches pointing up, and to power and ground each chip.
 See the [lab kit guide](https://docs.google.com/document/d/18IDsrQlZY_QkmWG7FFtGqd9M2S1wL8ShJrD00aHwBwQ/edit?usp=sharing) for details._
-2. Use the same clock signal from the task 3.2.2 and connect it through the logic level converter board to the **1CLK** input of the first (leftmost on the diagram) D-type flip-flop.
+2. Use the same clock signal from 3.2.2 and following tasks, connected through the logic level converter board to the **1CLK** input of the first (leftmost on the diagram) D-type flip-flop.
-3. Connect all **/CRL** and **/PRE** to logic high (5V).
+3. Connect all 3 **/CRL** and 3 **/PRE** to logic high (5V).
-4. Pick 3 micro:bit GPIO pins to be analog write and build 3 standard resistor-and-LED circuits on the short breadboard.
-Pick 3 other micro:bit GPIO pins to be digital read and connect the outputs **3Q**, **2Q**, and **1Q** through the logic level converter board to them, _in this order_.
-These represent the **b<sub>2</sub>b<sub>1</sub>b<sub>0</sub>** pattern in the drawing above, representing a 3-bit binary integer. _Why don't we put them in arbitrary order?_
+4. Pick 2 more micro:bit GPIO pins to be digital read and connect the remainging two outputs **3Q** and **2Q** through the last 2 remaingin lines of the logic level converter board to them.
+Together with the already connected **Q1** from the previous section, these represent the **b<sub>2</sub>b<sub>1</sub>b<sub>0</sub>** output in the drawing above, which in turn represents a 3-bit binary integer. _Explain in what order the 3 bits should be read to properly represent a binary integer._
-5. Modify your program from task 4.2.4 as follows:
+5. Modify your program from task 5.2.4 as follows:
-   1. Read the digital pins

-5. ~Toggle the clear switch off and on quickly.
-This zeroes out the circtuit and then it starts counting from 0 to 7 _in binary_.
-Remember the patterns for binary counting: `000 - 001 - 010 - 011 - 100 - 101 - 110 - 111`.
-When an LED is lit up, it represents a 1, and when it is dark, a 0.
-Verify that your 3-bit counter is working properly. _Note: The fact that the counter returns to `000` after reaching `111`, always cycling through the numbers in the same order, gives it the name "modulus".
-In this case, this is modulus-8 (aka modulo-8 or mod-8).
-A modulus counter never reaches the number in its name.
-Remember 0-based counting!_~
+   1. Read all 3 digital pins at the proper time. _Explain whether the events at which your took the readings in the previous sections are still the appropriate times to read all three digital input pins, or, if not, what the appropriate time is._
+   2. Synchronize the resulting **b<sub>2</sub>b<sub>1</sub>b<sub>0</sub>** pattern with LED positions (0:2, 1).
+6. Load the program, turn on the power, and observe the operation of your circuit. _Do you have a 3-bit mod-8 counter or something else?
+If it's indeed a counter, is it counting upward or downward?
+When you turn the power off and on repeatedly, does the direction change?
+Explain why or why not._

 #### 6.3 Present

-**TODO**
 In the [Lab Notebook](README.md), include:
 1. A short narrative about the experiment.
-2. Answers to the questions in 5.1.
+2. Answers to the questions in 6.1.
-3. Answers to the questions in 5.2.
+3. Answers to the questions in 6.2.
 4. An image with your hand-drawn diagram of the whole circuit.
 Use boxes for the micro:bit, converter board, and the flip-flop chip.
 Label all pins.
-5. Short video of the operation of the circuit from 5.2.4.
+5. Short video of the operation of the circuit from 6.2.6.

 In the [repository](./), include:
-1. File `microbit-program-5-2-4.js` with the code you used in task 5.2.4.
+1. File `microbit-program-6-2-5.js` with the code you used in task 6.2.5.

-**TODO:** Does it count forward or backward?
-If backward, explain how that can be?

 ### Section 7: Flip-flop control signals